arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-3.md

 This sucks.

-If you really wanted to capture the essence of the requirement:
+If you really wanted to capture the essence of revesing a list, you should start from the requirement:

 ```
 Reversing a list is the action of changing